git-ftp/git-ftp/README.md

 git-ftp depends on curl.

 Due the limitation of curl, for each upload a new ftp connection is going to be initialsed.
-Some web hostster have rate limited FTP which can break git-ftp uploads.
+Some web hosting companies have rate limited FTP which can break git-ftp uploads.

 It is planed to move from curl to lftp to use a single connection for all uploads.